Masters Level Clinical Training in Systemic Family and Couple Psychotherapy

 Other funding/self-funding

-Previous students were funded by their employers either full or part funding and some students also self-funded (payment plans are available over the duration of the course).
+Previous trainees were funded by their employers either full or part funding and some trainees also self-funded (payment plans are available over the duration of the first year).

 How to Apply